codio/knowledge/source/instructors/authoring/assessments/parameterized.rst

 ********************************************
 When using parameters with assessments executing auto-grading scripts, such as with :ref:`Advanced Code Tests <advanced-code-test>`, you can access parameters from the ``CODIO_PARAMETERS`` environment variable.

-To test your auto-grading script, you need to either:
+To test your parameterized auto-grading script, you need to do one of the following:
+  1. Within the authoring version of the assignment, click **Generate Sample Parameters** on the PARAMETERS tab and **Save** the assessment (even if you made no changes).
+This creates the ``CODIO_PARAMETERS`` environment variable within your authoring version of the assignment.
+Then you can simply click the assessment button when :ref:`previewing the Guide <preview-content-in-guides>`.
+(Note: ``CODIO_PARAMETERS`` environment variable is only accessible through the assessment, **not** via the command line).
-  1. publish your assignment and :ref:`either Preview as a teacher or as a Test Student <preview-course>` since the ``CODIO_PARAMETERS`` environment variable does not exist in the authoring version of the assignment
+  2. publish your assignment and :ref:`either Preview as a teacher or as a Test Student <preview-course>`
-  2. manually create the ``CODIO_PARAMETERS`` environment variable inside the authoring version of the assignment
+  3. manually create the ``CODIO_PARAMETERS`` environment variable inside the authoring version of the assignment

 More examples
 *************